 CAMPUS COUNSELING & SUPPORT

-Counseling Services and Health Services are available in the Center for Student Development where professional staff can provide assistance and support for incidents of sexual misconduct/harassment.
-The CSD is located on the lower level on Cantrell Hall or can be reached at 276-376-1005.
+The Counseling Center and the UVA Health Clinic have confidential professional staff that can provide assistance and support for incidents of sexual misconduct/harassment.
+Both are located on the lower level on Cantrell Hall.

 In the residential communities, the Resident Advisors are student leaders in the halls who can listen and provide referral information.
 An on-duty professional Residence Life staff member is also available 24-hours per day, seven days per week, and can provide contacts for students to counselors and other agencies in the community for help.